riiitalam/finding-bigfoot/README.md

 Analyse Data

 Finalized datasets were imported into Tableau and visualized with various plots to identify trends, patterns and relationships.
-Compared and identified the industry that has the highest inequlity in salary between CEOs and workers.
-Explored relationship between worker pay and CEO pay and highlight their enormous difference in logarithmic scale.
-Identify top 10 companies that offer highest pay to their CEOs and lowest pay to their workers.
-Pay ratio by industry was also looked at and translated into a unit chart where the number of worker pay is plotted against one CEO's pay.
-Other executive salary were checked to be also very high in cases where CEOs match their salary closely to their employees' pay.
+Mapped all sightings on geographic map to identify demographic frequency of bigfoot encounters.
+Also visualzed the sighting frequency distribution by states and counties.
+Plotted heatmaps for sighting frequency by season, months and day of month and day of week to find patterns.
+Graphed each weather variables against sighting frequency to determine the most probable weather conditions bigfoots are out spotted.
+Summarized patterns and trends into informative guidelines for planning a quest to find bigfoots.

 Share Findings

 Result of analysis is presented in the interactive Tableau visualization dashboard at https://public.tableau.com/app/profile/rita.lam/viz/BigfootSightings_16795970192780/Dashboard2

 Act Phase
-Follow the guideline to choose the best day and time then get ready to go on a quest for finding bigfoot!
+Follow the guideline to choose the best day and time, then get ready to go on a quest for finding bigfoot!